devbridge/jQuery-Autocomplete/readme.md

 ##Styling

-Generated HTML markup for suggestions is displayed bellow.
+Generated HTML markup for suggestions is displayed below.
 You may style it any way you'd like.

 ```html
 <div class="autocomplete-suggestions">